-An HMO (Health Maintenance Organization) is a network of hospitals, doctors, and other caregivers you choose from in order to get coverage.
-You typically select a primary physician or caregiver, and he or she issues a referral if you ever need to visit a specialist.
+A HMO (Health Maintenance Organization) is a network of hospitals, doctors, and other caregivers you choose from in order to get coverage.
+You typically select a primary physician or caregiver, and they issues a referral if you ever need to visit a specialist.

 PPO or POS plan

-PPO (Preferred Provider Organization) and POS (Point of Service) plans are similar to an HMO in that they offer a network of recommended caregivers.
-Unlike an HMO, these 2 plans do usually allow you to get coverage outside your network, only it may be less coverage than usual and at a higher out-of-pocket cost.
+PPO (Preferred Provider Organization) and POS (Point of Service) plans are similar to HMO plans in that they offer a network of recommended caregivers.
+Unlike a HMO, these 2 plans do usually allow you to get coverage outside your network, only it may be less coverage than usual and at a higher out-of-pocket cost.

 With a PPO only, you have the freedom to see any doctor without a referral, and you don't need to choose a primary care physician.

 An HDHP usually costs less than other plans, but comes with (as the name suggests) a higher deductible — the annual amount you pay before insurance kicks in.
 So while you might pay less at first, if a serious injury or illness arises, you could end up paying much more out of pocket for treatment than you would with other policies.

 If you use an HDHP, however, you typically qualify for a health savings account (HSA).
 Any funds you put into a HSA are exempt from federal income taxes and can be used toward your out-of-pocket medical costs.

 Probably the most flexible of all health insurance plans — you can often see whomever you wish, including specialists, with little to no restrictions.
 The downside: higher monthly premiums, higher up-front costs at appointments, and some minor headaches from keeping track of all your receipts.
 You may also get less money reimbursed for routine check-ups and preventative care.